Mayank16092003/bridgeLabz__2113000007/README.md

 14. Solved problem to find the distance in yards and miles.
 15. Solved problem to calculate the total price.
 16. Solved problem to find the maximum number of possible handshakes

+Solved basic java problems for level 2 also that were similar to level 1